How To Cull And Edit Quickly From Your iPad | Family Photographer

 Most professional photographers use Lightroom Classic instead of Lightroom CC (Creative Cloud).
 It gives you a lot more editing freedom and controls over your personalization (custom brushes, radials filters, etc).
 If you subscribe to the Adobe Creative Cloud Suite you have access to a variety of photo editing programs (CC and Classic are both included).

 In the top right corner of Lightroom Classic, you’ll see a cloud icon that will give you a variety of sync options.
 Follow the prompts to set that up.
-You’ll have to have the Lightroom app download on your mobile device (can be phone or iPad) and make sure the sync is happening from there, too.
+You’ll have to have the Lightroom app download on your mobile device (can be phone or iPad) and just double check the sync is happening from there, too.
+Your iPad will have to be connected to the internet to actively sync to the cloud.
+If you’re on the go, you can use your phone as a hotspot!

 There are 2 gestures that will help you cull quickly.
 To access them, make sure you’re in the star menu (circled in yellow below) On the right side of the screen, swipe up with your finger to flag/pick, swipe down to reject.
 On the left side of the screen, your swipe up or down controls the star rating.

-Back in your main catalog, you can filter the folder to only show the images that are flagged and/or unflagged to show the ones that you’ve culled (circled in yellow – again, I do flagged & photos rated 5 stars).
-Depending on the extent of the editing I have to do, I’ll edit my sneak peeks on my laptop, and do the rest of the editing from my ipad just by copying & pasting the settings and making minor adjustments as needed.
+Back in your main catalog on your computer, you can filter the gallery to only show the images that are flagged and/or unflagged to show the ones that you’ve culled (circled in yellow – again, I do flagged & photos rated 5 stars).

 If you’re looking for more guidance on how to streamline your systems, check out my mentoring opportunities!